 We’ll start at square one (no pun intended, please believe us): shooting for square.

-The cardinal rule is to center your subject, because whatever’s happening on the edges of the frame will be edited out when you crop your footage to square (which we’re getting to next).
+Center your subject, because whatever’s happening on the edges of the frame will be edited out when you crop your footage.
 That will also generally mean backing up or zooming out, as you’ll want to give your subject room to breathe on either side in the final video.

 If you’re concerned that you’ll still wind up cutting out important content that you thought would stay in frame, we have a cutting edge technique for making sure that you stay within the boundaries of the 1:1 frame: tape.